-15 Stupid Ways People Have Tried to Cheat the Carpool Lane (and Failed Miserably)
+15 Strange Ways People Have Tried to Cheat the Carpool Lane (and Failed Miserably)

 A skeleton (fake)

 This tale of woe begins like many others: a Washington state driver was sick of his commute.
 Instead of letting the HOV elites pass him over and over, he decided to join their ranks—by filling his passenger seat with a plastic skeleton in a hoodie.
 The motorist rolled the bones for months before finally getting caught, earning himself a $454 ticket and momentary viral fame.
-If these crazy confessions of drive-thru workers are any indication, fake skeletons in cars aren’t all that uncommon.
+And it turns out fake skeletons in cars aren’t all that uncommon, as these craziest things drive-thru workers have seen on the job prove.

 A dead body (REAL)

 The Supreme Court has regarded corporations as people in First Amendment cases—so why should traffic court be any different?
 Such was one California man’s thinking when he merged into the carpool lane, his only other passenger being the articles of incorporation for his business, stacked unbuckled in the passenger’s seat.
 The judge didn’t buy it, and forced the man to pay his full $478 fine, citing “common sense.”
-This most definitely breaks the rules of driving etiquette.
+This most definitely breaks the rules of driving etiquette you should always follow.

 Donald Trump’s head